Sylfie/NC-News---Front-End/README.md

 ## Future Feature Ideas

-* Implement user login/logout functionality with imput validation and server authentication.
+* Implement user login/logout functionality with input validation and server authentication.

 * Offer 'onScroll' or pagination for articles and comments if they are more than a certain number (e.g. 25+).
+Posting an article or comment will have page focus on newly posted item;

 * Existing topics in PostArticle's 'select' element are hardcoded, get all topics as a request.